Anti-Barney humor: Film

 The closing scene of the 1998 film Mafia! depicts an assassin, Nick "The Eskimo" Molinaro, fatally stabbing a purple Barney-like dinosaur (who is seen eagerly watching pornography in his apartment) with a harpoon.
 The closing credits note that a shrine was built in Molinaro's honor, visited by millions of grateful parents for doing "the one deed to benefit all mankind."

+The 2026 film Buddy is a Horror-Comedy film whose main character, Buddy, is a parody of Barney.
+Presented as a brightly-colored cheerful oversized mascot of a children's program from the 1990s.

 Internet fiction

 One rumor proposed that Barney was based on a 1930s serial killer.
 The rumor was confirmed as false by Snopes.
 Another false rumor claimed that Barney had cocaine hidden in his tail and would frequently use profanity with the child actors on the show.

 Jihad

 The Jihad to Destroy Barney is a fictional jihad that sees itself in the ultimate battle against Barney, who is portrayed as "Demon Lord B'harne", and his followers.
 It is described as "a heterogeneous organization of people on the Internet dedicated to defamation, humiliation, eradication, killing, and removal of Barney the Purple Dinosaur of the television show Barney & Friends from the airwaves and from every human's life."
 B'harne is depicted as a purple, scaly lizard-like demon with sharp talons, long teeth and glowing evil red eyes.

 References to a Barney "Jihad" were found on Barney-related Usenet newsgroups as early as 1993.
 The website itself was active as of 1995.
 Furthermore, Douglass Streusand, a professor of Islamic history at Marine Corps Staff College in Virginia, discovered that the first entry of an Internet search on the term "jihad" referred to Barney.